 The * and # keys provide call control and there are settings to determine what they do depending on what mode the i23S is in such as Dialing, Alerting, Ringing, Talking, etc. * allows you to dial a number then * again to send it.
-This would be required for large apartment complexes.
+This would be useful for large apartment complexes.
 The default settings have # used to hang up the call.
 These are marked on the faceplate.
-There is also a large button that will call a single programmable number – probably a hunt group.
+There is also a large button that will call a single programmable number – usually a hunt group.
 This button toggles so a press to initiate a call or to hang up the call.

 To activate the relay to unlock a door, when on a call press the * button and you will hear a tone.
 It is possible to give an announcement instead of the tone and custom announcements can replace the default ones.

 Rather unusually, an 8P8C (“RJ45”) socket is used for the network connection rather than screw terminals.
 There are pros and cons for both.
 I always prefer to use a patch lead because if it gets damaged or goes faulty it is easy for anybody to replace.
 Power over Ethernet may be used (802.3af – up to 15.4 Watts) or local a 12 Volt DC supply.

 In conclusion, the Fanvil i23S is a robust and full-featured door phone that may be perfect for your next project.
 Contact us to find out more.